-1. A minimum of 140 units of graduate residence at this Institute is required for the master's degree.
-All or any part of this residence may be acquired prior to the completion of the work for the bachelor's degree provided a total of fifteen terms of acceptable college work is completed.
+1. A minimum of 140 units of graduate residence at this Institute is required for the master's degree, but specific departmental requirements often exceed this number.
+All or any part of this residence may be acquired prior to the completion of the work for the bachelor's degree provided a total of fifteen terms of acceptable college work equivalent to 45 units per term is completed.
 Courses used to fulfill requirements for the bachelor's degree may not be counted as graduate residence.
 A student will not, in general, be admitted to graduate standing until he has completed work equivalent to that required for the bachelor's degree.

-2. Scholastic requirements for undergraduate students (see page 115) also apply to students working toward the master's degree.
-In meeting the graduation requirements as stated on page 116, the following rule will apply for master's degree candidates: only those courses shown on the candidacy blank and approved by the department representative shall be counted in figuring the grade-point average.
+2. Scholastic requirements for undergraduate students (see page 120) also apply to students working toward the master's degree.
+In meeting the graduation requirements as stated on page 122, the following rule will apply for master's degree candidates: only those courses shown on the candidacy blank and approved by the department representative shall be counted in figuring the grade-point average.
 Changes on the candidacy blank which are not initialed by the proper authority are not to be recognized.
 No course which appears on the candidacy blank and for which the candidate is registered may be removed after the last date for dropping courses as listed in the catalogue.

-3. Candidates for the degree of Master of Science who have completed the senior year at the Institute are subject to the same regulations as are seniors, as listed on page 115.
+3. Candidates for the degree of Master of Science who have completed the senior year at the Institute are subject to the same regulations as are seniors, as listed on page 120.

-4. Candidates for the degree of Master of Science who have completed their undergraduate work at other institutions are subject to the scholastic regulations applying to new transfer students as listed on pages 115-116.
+4. Candidates for the degree of Master of Science who have completed their undergraduate work at other institutions are subject to the scholastic regulations applying to new transfers students as listed on pages 121-122.